 I meet a lot of interesting people (online and offline).
 Lately, I’ve been asking all of them the same question:

 What is the next big thing you guys are working on?

 Interestingly… Lately… I’ve been getting more and more of a similar response.
 New gTLD’s.
 We are doing this and that, and the new gTLD’s.
 Obviously, we are running out of good names and domain names.
 I remember watching the movie Idiocracy, and there I saw a company named Intell, and other misspellings.
 You don’t have to look too far to notice that we are already there.
 Most of the new companies first go on to secure a .com domain.
 They can’t afford a premium name, so they do whatever it is they do.

-So, me being me, I went to the few of the biggest names in the new gTLD business and looked for some info.
+So, me being me, I went to a few of the biggest names in the new gTLD business and looked for some info.

 First I talked with Frank Schilling, CEO & Founder of Uniregistry.